House races to vote on gov't funding, debt as GOP digs in

 Still, some GOP senators might have a tough time voting no.

-Republican John Kennedy of Louisiana, whose state was battered by the hurricane and who is up for election next year, said he will likely vote for the increase if “the disaster relief portion is acceptable.”
-He added, “Because my people desperately need the help.”
+Republican John Kennedy of Louisiana, whose state was battered by the hurricane and who is up for election next year, said he will likely vote for the increase.
+“My people desperately need the help,” he said.

+White House press secretary Jen Psaki told reporters that “in our view, this should not be a controversial vote.”
+Psaki said Congress has raised the debt ceiling numerous times on a bipartisan basis, including three times under President Donald Trump.

+Rep. DeLauro was forced to introduce another version of the bill Tuesday after some within the Democratic caucus objected to the inclusion of $1 billion for Israel’s Iron Dome defense system, which uses missiles to intercept short-range rockets fired into the country.

+The Israel defense issue splits Democrats, but DeLauro assured colleagues that money for the weapons system would be included in the annual defense spending bill for the next fiscal year, which begins Oct.
+1.

+Republicans were highly critical of the change and vowed to stand as allies with Israel.

-Meanwhile, behind the scenes, Democrats are negotiating among themselves over Biden's big "Build Back Better" package as the price tag likely slips to win over skeptical centrist lawmakers who view it as too much.
+Meanwhile, behind the scenes, Democrats were negotiating among themselves over Biden's big "build back better" package as the price tag likely slips to win over skeptical centrist lawmakers who view it as too much.

-House Speaker Nancy Pelosi implored colleagues in a letter late Monday to move swiftly toward reconciling differences, ahead of deadlines to vote on the package.
-"This week, we must take decisive action on proceeding," Pelosi said.
+Publicly, the White House has remained confident the legislation will pass soon, despite sharp differences among progressives and moderates in the party over the eventual size of the package and a companion $1 trillion bipartisan infrastructure bill.

+There has been a flurry of outreach from the White House to Democrats on Capitol Hill, and Biden himself was given a call sheet of lawmakers to cajole, even though his week was dominated by foreign policy, including his speech to the United Nations General Assembly.

 Biden's big initiative touches almost all aspects of Americans' lives.
 It would impose tax hikes on corporations and wealthy Americans earning beyond $400,000 a year and plow that money back into federal programs for young and old.
 It would increase and expand government health, education and family support programs for households, children and seniors, and boost environmental infrastructure programs to fight climate change.